Sodium oxybate: Overdose

 Reports of overdose in medical literature are generally from abuse, and often involve other drugs as well.
 Symptoms include vomiting, excessive sweating, periods of stopped breathing, seizures, agitation, loss of psychomotor skills, and coma.
 Overdose can lead to death due to respiratory depression.
 People who overdose may die from asphyxiation resulting from choking on vomit and/or aspiration.
 People that have overdosed or suspected of overdosing may need to be made to vomit, be intubated, or/and put on a ventilator.

 Interactions

 Sodium oxybate should not be used with other drugs that are CNS depressants like alcohol or sedatives.
 Use with divalproex results in about a 25% increase in the availability of sodium oxybate.

 Pharmacology

 Pharmacodynamics

 The full mechanism of action of sodium oxybate is poorly understood.
-GHB is a normal metabolite of GABA that interacts with the GABA_{B} receptor and the GHB receptor.
+GHB is an endogenous metabolite of GABA that interacts with the GABA_{B} receptor and the GHB receptor.
 It has been shown to enhance the restorativeness of sleep in part by altering sleep architecture in narcoleptic patients.